-Depending on the size of your slip, you can expect to pay anywhere from $300 to $1000 a month.
+Depending on your slip size, you can expect to pay anywhere from $300 to $1000 a month.

 How To Choose A Location To Live On A Boat

-When choosing a place to dock your boat for you to live aboard, there are a couple of things you have to consider.
+When choosing a place to dock your boat for you to live aboard, you have to consider a couple of things.

 This is the first thing you have to consider.
 Do you prefer a cold morning breeze or a warm summer greeting when you wake up?

 Aside from that, you also have to figure out what the weather is like at the marina.
-You don’t want to be living in a place that has troubled waters that could be dangerous for you and the boat.
+You don’t want to live in a place with troubled waters that could be dangerous for you and the boat.

 If you prefer cooler areas, consider places such as Michigan and Tennessee.
 But, If you want warmer places, San Diego or Florida might be your best bet.